Rs.25.80for 1 tube(s) (15 gm Cream each)

 Q. Are clotrimazole and Rivizole Cream the same?

-No, Clotrimazole and Rivizole Cream are not the same, but uses of both are almost similar.
-Both Clotrimazole and Rivizole Cream belong to the imidazole class of antifungals.
+No, clotrimazole and Rivizole Cream are not the same, but the uses of both are almost similar.
+Both clotrimazole and Rivizole Cream belong to the imidazole class of antifungals.

 Q. Does Rivizole Cream itch or burn?